Application and service principal objects in Azure Active Directory

 The application object describes three aspects of an application: how the service can issue tokens in order to access the application, resources that the application might need to access, and the actions that the application can take.

-The App registrations blade in the Azure portal is used to list and manage the application objects in your home tenant.
+You can use the App registrations blade in the Azure portal to list and manage the application objects in your home tenant.

 The Microsoft Graph Application entity defines the schema for an application object's properties.